-//Robot will measure an external circle: Robot moves from P[6] in the +X direction of the active user frame until the probe triggers.
+//Robot will measure an external circle: Robot moves from XP6 in the +X direction of the active base frame until the probe triggers.
 The circle has a normal direction of +Z and diameter of 85 mm.
 Subsequent touch points will have an approach distance of 10 mm.
 Server stores position data in surface ID 8.